abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Maybe new values would?
 But public values are almost religions.
 Is there a viable religion of 'don't buy cheap stuff'?
 What commandments are violated by the millennial lifestyle subsidy?
+Did moviepass defraud investors?
+Or is the system to blame.

 What myths would remind us to fear Danaans, even those bearing gifts.